 Growing Plant Seeds With Kids

-Fun plants for children are fruit and vegetables, flowers and any uniquely shaped plant.
+Fun plants for children are fruits and vegetables, flowers and any uniquely shaped plant.
 Consider the weather and the zone you are in to ensure you choose good plants to grow from seed.
 Children will continue their interest in gardening if the first time is a fantastic success.

 Easy seeds for children are larger for little fingers to handle and germinate fast so there is less waiting time.
 Children should be involved in all parts of the gardening process, including preparing the garden space or choosing containers.